AdventCoding/Servelet/README.md

 });
 ```

-### .on && .off
+### .on(evt, callback) && .off(evt, callback)

 Register for events with the 'on' method.
-To unregister, use the 'off' method, sending in the callback function that was used in the 'on' method.
+To un-register, use the 'off' method, sending in the callback function that was used in the 'on' method.
+ - evt : The event to listen for
+ - callback : The callback for the event listener

 ```js
 servelet.on('error', myErrorCallback)